 Fuck can be joined to other words to change its meaning.
 Fuck off for example can mean get away from me, or it can be used to signify surprise or shock.
 It all depends on the context and how you say it.

-Fuck is also a vulgar way to say have sex as in, ‘We fucked last night.’
+Fuck is also a vulgar way to say have sex as in “We fucked last night.”
 But this phrase makes you sound like an overexcited teenage boy, so it’s one not to use.
+Learn more about the use of diverse English words that might not always make sense.

 Another phrasal verb, piss off is a milder version of fuck off.
 However, it’s still probably not one to use in front of grandma.
 It usually means go away, but your tone of voice has a big impact on its meaning.